MaartenSG/gettingandcleaningdata/CodeBook.md

 The dataset.zip contains mobility measurement data of 30 subjects who are divided in a training and a test set.
 Both training and test dataset contain files with:
 - raw accelerometer data (in the Inertial signals folders, not needed for the assignment)
-- a processed dataset for train and test (X_train.txt and X_test.txt)
+- a processed dataset with measurement mean and standard deviation data (X_train.txt and X_test.txt)
 - record labels for the activity within train and test (y_train.txt and y_test.txt)
 - record labels for the subject within train and test (subject_train.txt and subject_test.txt)